What are payments on account?

 Paying your Income Tax bill

-If you're a sole trader, FreeAgent enables to find out how much Income Tax you owe and then submit your tax return directly to HMRC.
+If you're a sole trader, FreeAgent enables you to find out how much Income Tax you owe and then submit your tax return directly to HMRC.
 As you go about your daily business FreeAgent works away, calculating your Self Assessment liability.
-When it's time to file, FreeAgent fills up to 90% of the Sole Trader Self Employment form and you can submit your tax return directly to HMRC.
+When it's time to file, FreeAgent auto-fills parts of the Sole Trader Self Employment form and you can submit your tax return directly to HMRC.